Tommy Colella

-Thomas Anthony Colella (July 3, 1918May 15, 1992) was an American football halfback and punter in the National Football League (NFL) and All-America Football Conference (AAFC) for the Detroit Lions, Cleveland Rams, Cleveland Browns and Buffalo Bills.
+Thomas Anthony Colella (July 3, 1918 – May 15, 1992) was an American professional football halfback, punter and safety who played in the National Football League (NFL) and All-America Football Conference (AAFC) for the Detroit Lions, the Cleveland Rams, the Cleveland Browns and the Buffalo Bills.

-Colella grew up in New York and was a high school football star in his hometown of Albion.
-He played four years of college football at Canisius College in Buffalo, New York before being drafted by the NFL's Detroit Lions.
+Colella grew up in New York and was a high school football star in his hometown of Albion, New York.
+He played four years of college football at Canisius College before being drafted by the NFL's Detroit Lions.
 He was on the Lions' roster for two years, after which he moved to the Rams in 1945 and the Browns of the AAFC in 1946.
 Colella stayed with the Browns for three years, in each of which the team won the AAFC championship.
 He spent the 1949 season with the Buffalo Bills before leaving football.

-High school and college career
+Early life and college

 Colella grew up in Albion, New York, and played three sports at the city's Charles D'Amico High School.
 Was referenced as "The Albion Antelope."
 After graduating, he attended Canisius College in Buffalo, New York, where he was a versatile football player for four years.
 He was a running back, quarterback, defensive back, kicker and kick-return man at the school, and won Little All-America honors three years in a row.
 He returned a kickoff for a touchdown and kicked two extra points in a Canisius Golden Griffins win over the then-undefeated Long Island Blackbirds in 1940.